XQueryInstitute/Course-Materials/housekeeping.md

 ###Laptops & Software

 - If you plan to bring your own laptop, great.
-If not, we will make a laptop available to you during our Institute sessions.If you plan to use a loaner laptop, would you please let me know?
+If not, we will make a laptop available to you during our Institute sessions.
+If you plan to use a loaner laptop, would you please let me know?
 We would like to know how many laptops to set up with eXist prior to the beginning of the Institute.

 - We also have a classroom license for the oXygen XML Editor in case you do not already have your own personal license.
 We will provide you with the license key when you arrive.